mmuller88/mmblog/content/cdk-lambda-edge-eng/index.md

 const imageAccessFunction = new NodejsEdgeFunction(this, 'edge');
 ```

 The Lambda@Edge code now behaves as we are used to from the NodejsFunction.
-The TypeScript Lambda code can now be created in the src folder with the name STACK.edge.ts.
-Required third party libraries can be conveniently noted in the root package.json.
-Webpack as packagmanager provides an efficient transformation into the JavaScript format.
+The TypeScript Lambda can now be created in the src folder with the name STACK.edge.ts.
+Third-party libraries can be kept in the root package.json.
+Webpack as module bundler provides an efficient transformation into the JavaScript format.

 ## Summary

 Mega cool or?
-With a few steps I can now write my Lambda@Edge in TypeScript as usual.
-Of course I plan to contribute the code to the aws-cdk repo.
+With a few steps, I can now write my Lambda@Edge in TypeScript as usual.
+Of course, I plan to contribute the code to the aws-cdk repo.
 Hopefully my PR will be accepted soon and you won't have to bother importing my code here.
 Do you find my construct helpful?
-If yes write me!
+If so write me!

 Thanks to the [DeepL translater (free version)](https://DeepL.com/Translator) for helping with translating to English and saving me tons of time :).